Stealing Home: Los Angeles, the Dodgers, and the Lives Caught in Between

 Book Number DBC12129

 Annotation A story about baseball, family, the American Dream, and the fight to turn Los Angeles into a big league city.
 Dodger Stadium is an American icon.
 But the story of how it came to be goes far beyond baseball.
 The hills that cradle the stadium were once home to three vibrant Mexican American communities.
 In the early 1950s, those communities were condemned to make way for a utopian public housing project.
 Then, in a remarkable turn, public housing in the city was defeated amidst a Red Scare conspiracy.
+Adult.

 Narrator Bauer, Steve

-Title Status In Process
+Title Status Active

 Local Subject Adult Non-Fiction - AN